philwhiles/frettler/README.md

 The engine can generate Lists of notes that represent given scales, and can calculate the chords within that scale.
 The engine knows nothing about a guitar, it simply applies music theory to generate Java lists of the notes in scales and chords.

-## Instrument
-Yeah - just guitar.
-The Guitar class understands the fretboard layout of a guitar having any number of strings with any given tuning.
-It also contains a Fret class which represents an individual fret position on that particular guitar.

 ## View
 Currently only console views, each constructed with a Guitar, which take the scale and chord constructs from the engine, and render them